3pointross/Project-Panorama-Lite/readme.txt

 7. Embed projects into your site, mobile friendly

 == Changelog ==

+= 1.2.7 =
+* Fixes issues with documents not outputting in a embed
+* Added shortcodes for before / after milestones
+* Added a project calendar

 = 1.2.6.5 =
 * Checks to see if CMB2 is already loaded